-The Association of Aquatic Professionals is a domestic 501(c)3 Non-Profit Corporation and is run by an all volunteer Board of Directors and Executive Director and exclusively promotes and advocates policies, practices and procedures that contribute to safer and improved aquatic education, aquatic recreation activities, programs, and facilities; provides and supports quality aquatic education opportunities; coordinates and conducts research in the field of aquatic management and safety; promotes coordination and cooperation between established aquatic associations responsible for all aspects of aquatic programming, aquatic management, aquatic operation and maintenance and aquatic facility design.
-As well as providing and annual conference and educational workshops for communities on drowning prevention and education.
+The Association of Aquatic Professionals is a domestic 501(c)3 Non-Profit Corporation and is run by an all volunteer Board of Directors and a full-time Executive Director/CEO that exclusively promotes and advocates policies, practices and procedures that contribute to safer and improved aquatic education, aquatic recreation activities, programs, and facilities; provides and supports quality aquatic education opportunities; coordinates and conducts research in the field of aquatic management and safety; promotes coordination and cooperation between established aquatic associations responsible for all aspects of aquatic programming, aquatic management, aquatic operation and maintenance and aquatic facility design.
+As well as providing an annual conference and educational workshops for communities on drowning prevention and education.
 A portion of all proceeds will be used towards drowning prevention, i.e. for Learn to Swim Program Lessons and Grants for Life Jackets.

 Additional goals of the Association of Aquatic Professionals shall include but is not limited to, the following:

 - To unite in one organization all professional aquatic personnel.

 - To establish and promote professional standards and ethics.

 - To encourage professional development of all aquatic personnel by creating specific educational curriculum for all levels of aquatic activities.

 - To promote the public visibility of aquatic activities and facilities nationwide.